ENABLING BASIC HEALTHCARE

-Unfortunately, people in rural and poor communities experience poorer health status compared with many urban dwellers, due to inadequate or inequitable access to primary health care (PHC) services that are central to improving women’s and children’s health; and controlling major infectious diseases, such as HIV and Tuberculosis.
+People in rural and poor communities experience poorer health status compared with many urban dwellers, due to inadequate or inequitable access to primary health care services that are central to improving women’s and children’s health; and controlling major infectious diseases, such as HIV, Cholera, and Tuberculosis.